Hiro-824/sentence-builder-v3/README.md

-# Sentence Builder
+# Syntablo

-Sentence Builder is a web-based English learning application designed to teach sentence construction through intuitive, tactile interaction.
+Syntablo is a web-based English learning application designed to teach sentence construction through intuitive, tactile interaction.
 It moves beyond traditional rote memorization of abstract rules, allowing users to discover the mechanics of English grammar organically by assembling sentences from word blocks and receiving immediate linguistic feedback.

 At its core, the application is powered by a custom, client-side, unification-based grammar engine that validates sentence structures in real-time and generates corresponding Japanese translations.